DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 - by the [logical group a Diagram item belongs to](guides/items_index.md).
 The names of such group of elements start with `$`.
 When the property that contains the name of a group is redefined, all the types of items that relate to this group will be redefined.
 The available groups of elements are the following:

-    - [`$default`](#configuring-editbar-for-the-grid-area) - sets the default Editbar configuration, allows configuring Editbar controls if no elements are selected, or more than one element is selected
+    - [`$default`](#configuring-editbar-for-the-grid-area) - sets the default Editbar configuration, allows configuring Editbar controls if no elements are selected, more than one element is selected, or the diagram contains no data
     - [`$shape`](#configuring-editbar-for-shapes) - allows configuring Editbar controls for [all shapes including custom shapes](/category/shapes)
     - [`$group`](#configuring-editbar-for-group-elements) - allows configuring Editbar controls for all elements with the [`group`](/groups/) type
     - [`$swimlane`](#configuring-editbar-for-swimlanes) - allows configuring Editbar controls for all elements with the [`swimlane`](/swimlanes/) type